What is family consulting?

-- Teaching parents to guide their children in a manner that builds the Students’ essential motivation, responsibility and neural foundations for Dynamic Intelligence.
+- Teaching parents to guide their children in a manner that builds the Students’ essential motivation, responsibility and neural foundations for dynamic thinking.

 The most talented guides cannot succeed when they are unable to obtain reliable feedback from the child to determine the edge of their child’s competence.
 Without this feedback, guides can no longer safely present productive challenges causing the guiding process to quickly break down or never develop in the first place.
 Some children, such as those with Autism Spectrum Disorders, are born with such significant neurological problems that even the most capable parent is unable to function as a guide.
-Until our program was initiated in 2001 an initial failure to form a Guiding Relationship meant that opportunities for children’s dynamic mental and neural development were irrevocably lost.
-There were no courses in guiding.
-There were no books or manuals.
+The initial failure to form a guiding relationship means that opportunities for children’s dynamic mental and neural development can be irrevocably lost.
+There are no courses in guiding.

-The program is considered successful once the Guiding Relationship between parents and the vulnerable child becomes solidly established and provides a learning environment for the child’s development of Dynamic Intelligence.
+Once the guiding relationship between parents and the vulnerable child becomes solidly established and provides a learning environment for the child’s development of dynamic thinking.
 Success is also determined by the students’ ability to transfer their apprentice role to other safe, consistent adult guides.

 In the final analysis, success cannot be measured by checking mastered objectives off a list.
 Rather, it must be based on the ability of the family to construct and maintain an environment for the vulnerable child that provides lifelong opportunities for mental growth and that eventually leads to the child’s self-management and personal ownership of development.